CZ-NIC/knot-resolver/daemon/bindings/net_server.rst

    ``addresses``.
 It is possible to permit whole networks to send PROXYv2 headers by specifying the network mask using the CIDR notation (e.g. ``172.22.0.0/16``).
 IPv4 as well as IPv6 addresses are supported.

+   If you wish to allow all clients to use PROXYv2 (e.g. because you have this kind of security handled on another layer of your network infrastructure), you can specify a netmask of ``/0``.
+Please note that this setting is address-family-specific, so this needs to be applied to both IPv4 and IPv6 separately.

    Subsequent calls to the function overwrite the effects of all previous calls.
    Providing a table of strings as the function parameter allows multiple